-In 2009, one (1) routine water sample collected by Harvard Water Department personnel revealed a positive result for Total Coliforms.
-Total Coliforms do not necessarily represent a water system emergency; rather, they represent the possibility of E coli contamination in the water system.
-The Harvard Water Department took immediate action upon notice of the positive test by flushing and injecting chlorine into system.
-Follow-up testing determined that the water system was free of contamination.
+In 2009, three (3) routine water sample collected by Harvard Water Department operators revealed a positive result for Total Coliforms.
+Total Coliforms are naturally occurring and do not necessarily represent a water system emergency; rather, they serve as a marker for the possibility of E coli contamination in the water system.
+The Harvard Water Department took immediate action upon notice of the positive tests by immediately taking follow-up tests which verified the water system was free of contamination.
 This was not a reportable violation.